SFTtech/openage/doc/reverse_engineering/networking/05-chat_protocol.md

 0040 00 YY YY YY
 ```

 The value `XX` is the length of the message.
-These last 3 bytes `YY YY YY` are the first 3 bytes of the message in uppercase letters.
+These last 3 bytes `YY YY YY` are the first 3 bytes of the message in uppercase letters and are probably a result of the game checking for cheat codes.